Jkutkut/Xun-GuiTos/README.md

     - Now when missions are updated, the enableUserPicking function is executed if the user is the leader.
       This function will set a onClick event where the selected player is selected/unselected to the current mission.
     - Confetti added to the project.
-    - Meetup textSize standar implemented.
+    - Meetup textSize standard implemented.
     - gameOver created.
     - NodeRed now returns the pId to the user when creating a player.
 This way, there's no need to convert name->pId every time.
     - Minor fixes in UI: